nix0f/qubes-doc/introduction/support.md

 good questions](https://stackoverflow.com/help/how-to-ask).
 Don't forget to [stay safe](#staying-safe)!

-### I don't need support, but I think I found a bug.
+### Non ho bisogno di supporto, ma penso di aver trovato un bug.

 We'd be grateful if you reported it (but please make sure no one else has already reported it first)!
 Please see [Issue Tracking](/doc/issue-tracking/) for details.

-### I don't need support, but I'd like to request a feature.
+### Non ho bisogno di supporto, ma vorrei richiedere una funzionalità.

 No promises, but we'd be happy to consider it!
 Please see [Issue Tracking](/doc/issue-tracking/) for details.

-### Where's the best place to discuss Qubes?
+### Qual è il posto migliore per discutere di Qubes?

 That would be the [Qubes Forum](https://forum.qubes-os.org/) and the [`qubes-users` mailing list](#qubes-users).
 Please have a look at our [discussion guidelines](#discussion-guidelines) before diving in.
 Enjoy!

-### How can I get involved and contribute?
+### Come posso partecipare e contribuire?

 Thank you for asking!
 Please see [How to Contribute](/doc/contributing/) for all the ways you can do so.

-### I would like to report a security vulnerability.

-That sounds more like you helping us!
-Thanks!
-Please see [Reporting Security Issues in Qubes OS](/security/#reporting-security-issues-in-qubes-os).

-## Staying safe
+###
+Vorrei segnalare una vulnerabilità nella sicurezza.

+Sembra sia tu ad aiutare noi!
+Grazie!
+Visita [Segnalazione di problemi di sicurezza in Qubes OS](/security/#reporting-security-issues-in-qubes-os).

+## Stai al sicuro

 The Qubes mailing lists and forum are open to the public.
 The contents are crawled by search engines and archived by third-party services outside of our